Hitler's Obersalzberg Speech

 The Obersalzberg Speech is a speech which Adolf Hitler delivered in the presence of Wehrmacht commanders at his Obersalzberg home on 22 August 1939, a week before the German invasion of Poland.
+Hitler urged his commanders to annihilate the enemy population with maximum brutality to gain living space (Lebensraum) for Germans.
+He reportedly uttered a premonition of the Holocaust: "Who, after all, speaks today of the annihilation of the Armenians?"

 Origin of the "Lochner" version of the Obersalzberg speech

 In August 1939, American journalist Louis P. Lochner contacted American diplomat Alexander Comstock Kirk and showed him the text, but Kirk was not interested.
 Lochner next contacted British diplomat George Ogilvie-Forbes, who indeed transmitted it back to London on 25 August 1939.
 Canadian historian Michael Marrus wrote that Lochner almost certainly obtained the text from Admiral Wilhelm Canaris, chief of the Abwehr (German intelligence), who was present at the Obersalzberg Conference.